Published 28 March 2020 | Updated 1 July 2021

 The information below outlines the Schedule I provisions that applied between 28 March 2020 and 30 June 2020.
 This information is historical and no longer applies.

-See Extended parts of Schedule I that apply until 30 June 2021 for information about which parts of Schedule I apply now.
+See Extended parts of Schedule I that applied until 30 June 2021 for information about which parts of Schedule I applied until 30 June 2021.

 Change in duties